hpe-dev-incubator/hpe-dev-portal/content/blog/analyzing-the-success-of-the-hpe-dev-workshops-on-demand.md

 Our Ansible-based automation allows us to replicate content easily when combined with the right set of Git commands.
 We can build or rebuild a complete working and production-ready JupyterHub server in just a few hours and monitor the stability of the environment to ensure our workshops are always ready to go.

 From a frontend perspective, we also improved several aspects.
 Our developer did a great work in redesigning the tiles layout providing a better presentation of the Workshops-on-Demand's catalog.
 We added a dedicated registration page per workshop too.
-Finally, we also performed a REST API integration of our frontend with the [HPE Demonstration Portal](https://hpedemoportal.ext.hpe.com/).
+Finally, we also performed a REST API integration of our frontend with the [HPE Demonstration Portal](https://hpedemoportal.ext.hpe.com/) allowing an HPE Demonstration Portal user to book workshops while remaining in the context of HPE Demonstration Portal

 **Looking forward**